anotherhadi/nixy/docs/src/README_template.md

 4. Add your 'nixosConfigurations' inside `flake.nix`

 > [!Important]
 > I added few `# CHANGEME` comments in the files to help you find what to change.
-Be sure to check them up
+Be sure to check them up.
+> You can use `rg "CHANGEME"` to find them all with ripgrep.

 > [!TIP]
 > When you add new files, don't forget to run `git add .` to add them to the git repository